Mexico City corridor into the US

 What this corridor does not include.

 These belong with Mexican counsel and despachos who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Mexican manufacturing operators benefiting from USMCA nearshoring across automotive supply chain, aerospace tier-1, and medical devices, Mexican industrials and family-controlled conglomerates, Mexican fintech operators, Mexican telecoms, Mexican consumer goods and food, Mexican real estate and infrastructure, and Mexican family-controlled groups and second-generation operators.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

-No. Mexican company formation, IMMEX and maquiladora program registrations, USMCA rules-of-origin filings, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, customs and tariff classification, and US banking introductions are handled by the principal's Mexican counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. Mexican company formation, IMMEX and maquiladora program registrations, USMCA rules-of-origin filings, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, customs and tariff classification, and US banking introductions are handled by the owner's Mexican counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 Further on Mexico City and the US corridor.